caarlos0/codecon-2025/slides.md

 - Rust and Zig support!
 - DMG, MSI, macOS notary, App Bundles,
 - \>14k stars
-- \~100 pro customers
+- \>100 pro customers

 ![right](./mascots.png)

 ^ finally, launched v2, and then, thanks to friends pushing me, finally added Rust support.
 Rio terminal is the first "real application" using goreleaser + rust.
 Also added more stuff around releasing desktop applications vs binaries, e.g. dmg, msi, notarization, app bundles, etc.
-It took years to get 100 customers.
+It took years to get 100 customers - but at this point, it finally feels like a business.
 Free version does too much, probably.

 ---